Kit ideas for PNW tri geeks

 8

-Brands that show up in more than one "important gear lane" — great if you like a cohesive build.
+Brands that show up in more than one gear lane.
+Good if you like a cohesive build.

 6